To be able to deploy the Session Recording solution you need to have the following packages installed: tlog, SSSD, cockpit-session-recording.

 Save after making a selection.

 Let’s create a sample log.
-SSH back into your server:
+SSH back into your server and see what has changed:

 You should see a banner that says "ATTENTION!
 Your session is being recorded!"